minigatewaydev/nodejs-sample/README.md

 # JavaScript (NodeJS) Code Sample

-This sample is constructed using Visual Stuido Code 1.36, so the editor is required if you want to modify run the application out of the box.
+This sample is constructed using Visual Studio Code 1.36, so the editor is required if you want to modify run the application out of the box.
 You may also use another IDE of your choice, but some code structure may need some modification or conversion.

 __Note: This sample is constructed with NodeJS framework v10.16.3.__